YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 **-SELECT**

-Specifies that REORG reorganizes only the globals in the associated list; globals not on the list may be modified by block swaps with selected globals unless they are named with -EXCLUDE; -SELECT can be difficult to use efficiently because it tends to deoptimize unselected globals unless they are name in an -EXCLUDE list (which introduces inefficiency).
+Specifies that REORG reorganizes only the globals in the associated list; globals not on the list may be modified by block swaps with selected globals unless they are named with -EXCLUDE; -SELECT can be difficult to use efficiently because it tends to de-optimize unselected globals unless they are name in an -EXCLUDE list (which introduces inefficiency).

 The format of the SELECT qualifier is: